Blanky37/MobileDev_Finals/README.md

 9. **In-app Messaging**: Communication between admin and employees
 10. **Payment Integration**: Connect with payment gateways

-### Known Limitations
-- Offline-only operation (no network sync)
-- Single admin account (no role management)
-- No loan repayment tracking
-- Limited to one device (no multi-device sync)
-- No data export functionality

-## Security Considerations
-### Current Implementation
-- Passwords stored in plain text (SQLite database)
-- Local authentication only
-- No encryption for sensitive data
-- Session management via SharedPreferences

 ### Recommended Improvements for Production
 ```java
 // Use Android Keystore for password encryption